|

 In the determination of identifier length, each code point, regardless of its length in UTF-8, counts as one character.
 Whether the Standard C Language allowance for identifiers of up to 63 characters is tolerated, the practice of truncating longer identifiers, if implemented, will lead to oMiser warnings.

-It might also be possible to adjust hashing to deal with a high incident of recurring 0x0 and similar bytes and even neutralize idetifier hashes by having them always conducted on UTF-32 code points.
+It might also be possible to adjust hashing to deal with a high incident of recurring 0x0 and similar bytes and even neutralize identifier hashes by having them always conducted on UTF-32 code points.
 That is very speculative for now.

 Although the primary oMiser application is oFrugal, the API is simplified by not enforcing any particular constraints that should, ideally, be handled by the application, whether oFrugal or another usage.

-HRESULT omGetPrimitive(const char[] id, void **ppvIOb);
+HRESULT omGetPrimitive(const char[] id, void **ppvIob);

 // return the primative individual for the specified .-prefixed